 The Knights Templar and the Art of War

-The Poor Fellow-Soldiers of Christ and of the Temple of Solomon—the Knights Templar—remain one of the most iconic military orders of the Middle Ages.
+The Poor Fellow-Soldiers of Christ and of the Temple of Solomon—the Knights Templar—remain the most iconic military order of the Middle Ages.
 Founded in 1119 to protect pilgrims in the Holy Land, the Templars rapidly evolved into a formidable fighting force that combined monastic discipline with martial skill.
 Their battlefield formations were not static; they adapted to the changing threats and technologies of medieval warfare, moving from dense, defensive squares to extended lines that maximized offensive striking power.
 This evolution reflected a deeper understanding of combined arms, morale, and the geometry of killing on the medieval battlefield.

 Unlike feudal levies, the Templars were a standing, professional army.
 Every brother knight was trained from his first day in the order to fight in formation, to obey orders instantly, and to trust his comrades.
 This discipline allowed them to execute complex tactical maneuvers that were beyond most contemporary forces.
 By examining their transition from the square to the line, we gain insight into how military thinking developed during the Crusades and how the Templars' legacy influenced European warfare for centuries.
+Their ability to adapt, learn from devastating defeats, and codify their tactics in their Rule made them a persistent threat to their enemies and a model for future armies.

 The Genesis of the Square: Defense and Discipline